Li-xingXiao/272-dim-Motion-Representation/README.md

 ```

 ## 📖 Evaluation (Optional)
+To make our 272-dim motion representation more persuasive, we provide Quantitative comparison results.
 Our goal is to obtain SMPL rotations for further usage (e.g. convert to BVH), so we evaluate the following 2 ways (Directly vs. IK) to recover SMPL rotations.<br>
 > We provide Quantitative comparison between the SMPL rotations recovered from:
 > <br>(1) joint rotations ([8+6\*22 : 8+12\*22] in our 272 representaion.
 Directly recover, No need IK).